CMU-17313Q/nodebb-f25-sickfault/UserGuide.md

 ## Troubleshooting

 ### Advanced search not showing results
- - **Temporary Solution**: Refresh the page without changing anything
+ - **Temporary Solution**: Refresh the page without changing anything, this reruns the page's javascript with the correct parameters in the URL